-The operating results for the fiscal quarter ended February 2, 2014 are not necessarily indicative of the results that may be expected for fiscal year 2014, or for any other future period.
+The operating results for the fiscal quarter and two fiscal quarters ended May 4, 2014 are not necessarily indicative of the results that may be expected for fiscal year 2014, or for any other future period.
 The balance sheet data as of November 3, 2013 presented are derived from the audited consolidated financial statements as of that date.